 This sheet is about exposure to pseudoephedrine in pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is pseudoephedrine?

-Pseudoephedrine is a decongestant that is used to treat nasal congestion (“stuffy nose”) caused by colds or allergies.
-Pseudoephedrine is sold under many different brand names.
-Pseudoephedrine can be combined with other ingredients to help treat other symptoms that may come with having a cold or allergies.
-In many places, products containing pseudoephedrine are only available upon request behind the pharmacy counter.
+Pseudoephedrine is a decongestant that has been used to treat nasal congestion (“stuffy nose”) caused by colds or allergies.
+Pseudoephedrine can be combined with other ingredients to help treat symptoms that may come with having a cold or allergies.
+Pseudoephedrine is sold under many different brand names, including Biofed®, Cenafed®, Sudafed® and Nexafed®.

-Can using pseudoephedrine make it more difficult for me to become pregnant?
+I take pseudoephedrine.
+Can it make it harder for me to get pregnant?

-Can using pseudoephedrine increase the chance of miscarriage?
+Does taking pseudoephedrine increase the chance for miscarriage?

-Most studies have not found an increased chance for birth defects when pseudoephedrine is used during the first trimester.
-However, some studies have found a small increased chance for specific birth defects.
-These birth defects are: gastroschisis (an opening in the baby’s abdominal wall), small intestinal atresia (part of the small intestine is not fully developed) and hemifacial microsomia (part of the face is smaller than it should be).
-If you have already taken pseudoephedrine in the first trimester, remember that the risk for these birth defects, if any at all, is very small.
+Some studies have found a small increased chance for specific birth defects, such as gastroschisis (an opening in the baby’s abdominal wall), small intestinal atresia (part of the small intestine is not fully developed) and hemifacial microsomia (part of the face is smaller than usual).
+The risk for these birth defects, if any, is considered to be small.

 Pseudoephedrine can constrict blood vessels, which might raise blood pressure.
 If you have high blood pressure, talk to your healthcare provider about medications that would be best for you.

-Will taking pseudoephedrine during pregnancy affect my baby’s behavior or cause learning problems?
+Does taking pseudoephedrine in pregnancy affect future behavior or learning for the child?